-A. The CRT provides voluntary services in San Bernardino County for adult residents, 18 to 59 years old, experiencing a mental health crisis who will benefit from voluntary short-term crisis residential treatment services as an alternative to hospitalization for up to 90 days.
+A. The TAY CRT provides voluntary services in San Bernardino County for TAY residents, aged 18 up to their 26th birthday, experiencing a mental health crisis who will benefit from voluntary short-term crisis residential treatment services as an alternative to unnecessary psychiatric hospitalization for up to 90 days.
 The goal of the program is to provide voluntary crisis treatment services to San Bernardino County residents who are at risk of danger to self and/or others, and who need a higher level of care than a board and care residential, but lower level of care than psychiatric hospitalization.
 This program shall provide unserved, underserved and inappropriately served populations and seek to reduce unnecessary hospitalization, reduce recidivism and mitigate expenditures of local law enforcement and hospital emergency department.
-The CRT will have capacity to serve 16 adult consumers at any given time.
+The CRT will have capacity to serve 14 TAY consumers at any given time.